SeanShubin/documentation/critical-thinking/brainstorming.md

+limitations of the mind
-Dunning–Kruger effect
+- Dunning–Kruger effect
-The Backfire Effect
+- The Backfire Effect
-The Effect of Perceived Advantage and Disadvantage on Performance: The Role of External Efficacy
+- The Effect of Perceived Advantage and Disadvantage on Performance: The Role of External Efficacy

+the goal
-Objective Reality
+- Objective Reality
-less wrong
+- less wrong

+obstacles
-feeling like you understand without actually knowing echo chambers google customizes results need for pushback on ideas
+- feeling like you understand without actually knowing
+- echo chambers
+- social media customizes results
+- need for pushback on ideas